Mastering Binary Search in Python: A Comprehensive Guide

 Binary Search in Python – Implementation

-Full Code for Binary Search in Python:
+Python Function for Binary Search

 def binary_search(arr, target):